Sergio Pellissier: Post-playing career

 Following his retirement, Pellissier stayed at Chievo as the club's new technical area coordinator, being assisted by Giorgio De Giorgis for transfer market-related duties.
 He left Chievo by the end of the 2020–21 season due to disagreements with the board.
-He successively accepted to join Rovigo as the club's new general director.
+He successively accepted to join Rovigo as the club's new general director, a role he kept for a very brief amount of time due to regulations preventing from being contracted for two separate league clubs.

 Later in the summer of 2021, ChievoVerona were expelled from Serie B as a result of financial irregularities relating to missing tax payments.
 This meant that the club was essentially bankrupt and needed new owners to restart in Serie D. Pellissier led the search for a new ownership group, but was unsuccessful.
 On 21 August 2021, Pellissier announced that ChievoVerona would cease to exist in an Instagram post, calling it "one of the saddest days of my life."
-He then decided to found a new club himself, named FC Chievo 2021, which was admitted to Terza Categoria for the 2020–21 season.
+He then decided to found a new club himself, named FC Chievo 2021, which was admitted to Terza Categoria for the 2021–22 season.
 The club was then renamed to FC Clivense following a legal warning from ChievoVerona's chairman and owner Luca Campedelli.
-The club won promotion to Seconda Categoria on their debut season, with a 43-year old Pellissier playing on the final league game and scoring two goals in a 5–0 win.
+The club won promotion to Seconda Categoria on their debut season, with a 43-year old Pellissier playing on the final league game and scoring two goals in a 5–0 win, and successively entered Eccellenza after having acquired the sporting rights of San Martino Speme.

 Personal life

 In 2001, during the time Pellissier was playing for SPAL in Ferrara, he met Gian Micaela Viadana in a restaurant in which she was working.
 After some time exchanging e-mails with Micaela, they started a relationship.
-Since 19 June 2004 he is married to Micaela, and he is the father of a son, Matteo, and a daughter, Sofia.
+They married on 19 June 2004, and the couple have two children together, a son, Matteo, and a daughter, Sofia.